andyhong0122/aws-s3-file-upload/README.md

-# File Upload Functionality in React, .Net, and SQL using AWS S3
+# File Upload Functionality

-File upload is an essential functionality of almost any responsive website.
+File upload is an essential functionality of almost any responsive website that hosts a service to the user.

+# JavaScript / React.js

+# C# / .Net Core

+# SQL / MSSQL